george-gca/asreview-top2vec/README.md

 asreview top2vec -f <input.tsv or url> -o <output_file.tsv> --reduce_dimensionality --remove_abstracts --remove_urls
 ```

 Using `-f` will process a file and store the results in the file specified in `-o`. `--reduce_dimensionality` will reduce the dimensionality of the data to 5D, `--remove_abstracts` will remove abstracts from the data, and `--remove_urls` will remove urls from the data.
+Note that usually you won't need to use `--reduce_dimensionality`, as the Embedding Projector can handle high-dimensional data and display it in 3D or 2D.
+This is only useful if you have a really large amount of data.
+The `--remove_abstracts` and `--remove_urls` options are useful when the abstracts and urls are not needed in the visualization.

 Top2Vec uses an [`ASReviewData` object](https://asreview.readthedocs.io/en/stable/generated/asreview.ASReviewData.html), and can handle files, urls and benchmark sets: